berkdisli/Budget-Planner/README.md

 # Budget Planner

-Scenario: Working for a fintech firm that is about to release a new financial planning function in its web app.
+Scenario: Working for a fintech firm that is about to release a new financial planning feature in its web app.
 User research revealed that this is the most requested feature, providing valuable information about how the organization would like it to work.

 ## Project Objective